MicrosoftDocs/dynamics365smb-docs/financials/admin-setup-and-administration.md

 ---
-title: Administrative tasks in Finance and Operations, Business edition | Microsoft Docs
+title: Administrative tasks in Business Central | Microsoft Docs
-description: Some tasks in Finance and Operations, Business edition requires central administration and setup.
+description: Some tasks in Business Central requires central administration and setup.
 See what they are and learn what to do.
 author: edupont04

 ms.service: dynamics365-financials